 - AMS 101: America Then and Now

 - Three courses in Asian American studies (ASA), either originating in the program or cross-listed, and preferably representing disciplinary breadth in the social sciences, arts, and humanities.
-No more than one course taken in fulfillment of a student’s concentration may be counted toward the certificate.
+No more than one course taken in fulfillment of the student’s concentration may be counted toward the certificate.
 With the approval of the associate director, a student may substitute a comparative race and ethnicity course that contains substantial Asian American studies content for one of these courses.

 Certificate of Proficiency